 Are you the right psychologist for me?

 Maybe!
-Just as I believe that there needs to be a good fit between a psychologist and her client, I believe strongly that psychologists should practice within their scope.
-That means that I accept patients I have the expertise and experience to help.
-If I’m not the best fit for a patient, I refer them to a provider who I believe will be a good fit.
+Just as I believe that there needs to be a good fit between a psychologist and their client, I believe strongly that psychologists should practice within their scope.
+That means that I accept patients I have the expertise and experience and capacity to help.
+If I’m not the best fit for a client, for example, if their concerns include an eating disorder or a primary substance abuse disorder, I refer them to a provider who I believe will be a good fit.
 To get a sense if my expertise lines up with your concerns, click on my services page.

 What do you like to do outside of work?